I tried out the new ability to manage .env files with 1Password Environments

 • Unlocked

-If locked, the build will fail.
+If it is locked, the build will fail.

 CI/CD Environments Require Separate Configuration

-Windows Currently Not Supported
+Windows Is Currently Not Supported

 Benefits

-Enhanced Security
+Improved Security

 Improved Development Efficiency

-• Cached values can be accessed offline
+• Cached values are accessible even offline

-Team Development Advantages
+Benefits for Team Development

 • No need to send secrets via Slack